 | Device information | Infer economic status, preferences |

-When combined with authentication data like email addresses, this information creates detailed profiles of identifiable individuals, significantly increasing your privacy obligations.
+Combine this with authentication data like email addresses, and you've got detailed profiles of identifiable individuals.
+That significantly increases your privacy obligations - and your risk exposure.

-Depending on where you operate and who your customers are, various regulations may apply:
+Depending on where you operate and who your customers are, different regulations come into play:

 GDPR (European Union)

 The General Data Protection Regulation applies if you have customers from the EU, regardless of where your business is located.
+For step-by-step implementation, see our guide on building GDPR-compliant guest Wi-Fi.
 Key requirements include:

 - Lawful basis for processing (consent, legitimate interest, etc.)